collinaryart/CommBank_Chatbot/README.md

 ## Project Overview

 This project aims to revolutionize chatbot accessibility for non-English speaking customers of Commonwealth Bank by leveraging serverless computing and advanced AI language processing technologies.
-Our solution enables multilingual capabilities within chatbot interfaces, facilitating banking inquiries in the customer's native language to foster inclusivity and ease of interaction from diverse linguistic backgrounds.
+Our solution enables multilingual capabilities within chatbot interfaces, facilitating banking inquiries in the customer's native language to foster inclusivity and ease-of-use.
+Developed for CommBank as part of the Monash Innovation Guarantee 2024, with Tony Hsieh, Akshita Mediratta and Kimme Tan.

 ### Challenge